Advancing Cornell-Edinburgh Leadership in Sustainability Education

 However some communities and groups of people have been not only disproportionately affected by environmental issues, but also denied equal participation in environmental action.
 They include communities of color, low-income communities, rural and geographically isolated communities, native and tribal communities, as well as people marginalized due to their ethnicity, gender, sexuality, age, socioeconomic status, or disability.

 Formal and nonformal environmental education programs have the potential to engage these communities in sustainability action, and thus contribute to community sustainability and social equity.
-But it is unclear what educational approaches and principles are most effective at involving vulnerable communities.
+But it is unclear what educational approaches and principles are most effective at involving frontline communities.

-To explore this topic in the context of the U.S. and Scotland, the Cornell-Edinburgh team will review relevant literature, conduct narrative research with environmental educators in vulnerable communities, and interview environmental education professionals in the US and Scotland.
+To explore this topic in the context of the U.S. and Scotland, the Cornell-Edinburgh team will review relevant literature, conduct narrative research with environmental educators in frontline communities, and interview environmental education professionals in the US and Scotland.

 Milestones